fusedio/fused-docs/docs/basics/out/mapbox.md

 Bring your apps to life with embedded responsive maps that dynamically respond to user input.

-This guide shows how to create a web map using the [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/example/) library to display vector tiles from a custom tile server provided by Fused.
+This guide shows how to create a web map using the [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/example/) library to display vector or raster tiles from a custom tile server provided by Fused.

 You'll first generate a signed UDF URL and render it on an HTML map.
 You can then use the HTML map in a low-code app like Retool or render it as an `iframe` in an app such as Notion.

-## Step 1.
-Generate a signed URL for a UDF
+## 1. Generate a signed URL for a UDF

 First, on Workbench, create and save a UDF that successfully renders in `Tile` mode.
 Under the "Settings" tab, click "Share" to [generate a signed URL](/basics/core-concepts/#generate-endpoints-with-workbench) that can be called via HTTP requests.